dpatrie/sparkgrid/README.md

 - Docker compose for all of it
 - Unique index for UUID in Mongo
 - Better error messages
+- Security between services in general
 - Security for DELETE request in S1
 - Concurency when importing records in PUT method
+- Do proper file watching in S2